sal55/langs/mycompilers.md

 I wanted to create a whole-program compiler, but if the output was ASM, it would be a single ASM file.
 While NASM had gotten faster, it had some bug or other that made it exponentially slower on large inputs.
 Like taking a minute or more to assemble a 100Kloc file.
 (I didn't know at this time about YASM.)

 I developed my own x64 assembler, which meant learning about the OBJ file format.
-This made possible whole-program compilations.
+This made possible whole-program compilation.
 (There was also parallel develoment with creating new module schemes for the language.)

 My assembler was much faster (it worked at millions of lines per second).
 However, it still relied on an external linker, and they were all troublesome:

 * Using `gcc` meant a 0.5GB dependency for my 0.5MB compiler.
 I also had no idea what it might be linking in to my executable
-* Extracting its `ld` linker was better, but it was 1-2MB, and used a handful of DLLs.
+* Extracting its `ld` linker was better, it was 1-2MB plus a handful of DLLs.
 But it gave mysterious errors on my laptop
 * The tiny GoLink (47KB) was also tried.
 But it used peculiar ways of dealing with imported DLL names, that required different code generation.
 (It also generated EXEs that attracted the attention of AV software, more so than normal, and which were mysteriously double the size they ought to have been.)

 So...